-i. on a property in a Rural Residential or Residential zone, is compatible with the character of the residential neighborhood; and
+9. The development is compatible with the character of the residential neighborhood.

 The Subject Property is partially located within a residential detached zone (R-60).
 This portion of the Property is currently developed as a surface parking lot.
-The Proposal will reduce the size of this parking lot from 88 to 47 spaces and will surround the parking lot with fresh landscaping, including shrubbery and trees to further buffer this area from the residential neighborhood to the rear, generally improving the existing character of this area.
+The Project will reduce the size of this parking lot from 88 to 47 spaces and will surround the parking lot with fresh landscaping, including shrubbery and trees to further buffer this area from the residential neighborhood to the rear, generally improving the existing character of this area.

-j. on a property in all other zones, is compatible with existing, approved or pending adjacent development.
+10. The development is compatible with existing and approved or pending adjacent development.

-The Proposal has been designed to be compatible with the surrounding existing and proposed development.
-To the south, the Proposal will blend with the composition of other existing United Therapeutics structures by utilizing similar materials; to the north, the Proposal will enhance existing pedestrian connections with the residential neighborhood along S. Noyes Drive, and increase buffer areas and screening through landscaping.
+The Project has been designed to be compatible with the surrounding existing and proposed development.
+To the south, the Project will blend with the composition of other existing United Therapeutics structures by utilizing similar materials; to the north, the Project will enhance existing pedestrian connections with the residential neighborhood along S. Noyes Drive, and increase buffer areas and screening through landscaping.